-- 4.9.1.
-Establish a method for identifying such Providers. - 4.9.2.
-Notify the Department of the Providers that will not provide the service.

-- 4.9.3.
-Furnish information to the Medicaid Managed Care Member on how to receive the service if a CONTRACTOR's In Network Providers elect not to provide coverage of a service covered under the contract because of an objection on moral or religious grounds. - 4.9.4.
-Provide notice to potential Medicaid Managed Care Members before and during Enrollment. - 4.9.5.
-Maintain a list of Providers who do not participate in family planning and make that list available to the Department; - 4.9.6.
-Have a process of informing current Medicaid Managed Care Members of Providers who do not provide certain services; - 4.9.7.
-Update the Provider directory monthly to identify Providers that do not provide a Covered Service due to moral or religious grounds.
+- 4.9.1 Establish a method for identifying such Providers; - 4.9.2 Notify the Department of the Providers that will not provide the service whenever it adopts such a policy; - 4.9.3 Notify the Department of any service the Contractor elects not to provide because of an objection on moral or religious grounds during the Application Certification Process or prior to signature of any contract renewals; - 4.9.4 Furnish information to the Member on how to receive the service if the Contractor and/or the CONTRACTOR's In Network Providers elect not to provide coverage of a service covered under the contract because of an objection on moral or religious grounds. - 4.9.5 Provide notice to potential Members before and during Enrollment. - 4.9.6 Maintain a list of Providers who do not participate in family planning and make that list available to the Department; - 4.9.7 Have a process of informing current Members of Providers who do not provide certain services; - 4.9.8 Ensure that any services the Contractor wishes to discontinue coverage of based on moral or religious objections must inform Members at least 30 days prior to the effective date of the policy for any particular service; - 4.9.9 Update the Provider directory monthly to identify Providers that do not provide a Covered Service due to moral or religious grounds.

 Section 5.
-CARE MANAGEMENT AND COORDINATION
+CARE COORDINATION AND CASE MANAGEMENT

-5.1.
-General Care Management and Coordination Requirements
+5.1 General Care Coordination and Case Management Requirements

-As part of the Care Management System, the CONTRACTOR shall be responsible for the management, coordination, and Continuity of Care for all its Membership and shall develop and maintain Policies and Procedures to address this responsibility.
+As part of the Care Coordination and Case Management System, the CONTRACTOR shall be responsible for the management, coordination, and Continuity of Care for all its Members and shall develop and maintain Policies and Procedures to address this responsibility.
+The CONTRACTOR's Care Coordination activities and Case Management Program shall be based on sound evidence and conform to the requirements and industry standards stipulated in the NCQA requirements for Complex Case Management and by the Standards of Practice of Case Management released by the Case Management Society of America (CMSA).